ensiferum877/RNAseq-patient-metadata-analysis/README.md

 - **S1_DataProcessing**

 This notebook focuses on illustrating how to process **RNA-seq patient metadata**.
 It covers several tasks such as:
-  -data cleaning,
+    - data cleaning,
     - imputation,
     - advanced feature engineering

 particularly emphasizing drug categorization.
 The notebook utilizes **GPT-4** to perform the classification of medication data.
 Furthermore, it merges various datasets, and performs patient aggregation and feature engineering to calculate medication durations.
 The outcome is a comprehensive dataframe ready for further analysis, providing insights into patient medication patterns and their implications.

-Patient_Selection.ipynb
+- **S2_PatientSelection**

 This notebook focuses on selecting patient cohorts based on specific criteria.
 It includes steps for loading and merging datasets to form a comprehensive patient dataset, followed by descriptive analyses to understand the demographics and medication histories of the selected patients.

 MovingFilesToMountFolder.ipynb